andytruett/aeromiko/README.rst

 Aeromiko
 ========

-Aeromiko is a middle-man script to simplify extracting data from Aerohive APs using Aeromiko
+Aeromiko is a middle-man script to simplify extracting data from Aerohive APs using Netmiko

 Installation
 ------------